 Understanding March Weather in Alaska

-When you think of Alaska in March, you might imagine a winter wonderland, but the reality is an enchanting change.
-As the days grow longer, temperatures begin to rise, often reaching the 20s and 30s Fahrenheit.
+When you think of Alaska in March, you might imagine a winter wonderland—and in many places, it still is.
+At the same time, days grow longer and temperatures begin to rise compared with midwinter.

 Wildlife Encounters: Animals to Spot in March